Nathan Smith (footballer, born 1987): Chesterfield

 After rejecting this new contract offer, Smith left Yeovil after 119 appearances and moved to newly promoted side Chesterfield signing a two-year contract.
 Unfortunately, in his first season with the club Smith experienced relegation to Football League Two, during that season he was used primarily as a squad player.
 In 2012–2013 he experienced his best season at the Proact Stadium, becoming a regular until a broken foot halted his season in March 2013.
 Despite that Smith was named Player of the Year by both supporters and players.
 An injury-hit campaign and the arrival of Ritchie Humphreys meant that Smith only started 12 League games in Chesterfield's League 2 Championship season.

 Yeovil Town

 Smith decided at the end of the season to move back to Yeovil Town on a two-year deal starting on 1 July 2014.
 On 30 April 2016, he scored his second goal for the club in a 4–3 victory against Barnet.
 He was released by Yeovil at the end of the 2017–18 season.

 Dagenham & Redbridge

 On 25 October 2018, Smith signed for National League side Dagenham & Redbridge on a deal until the end of the season.
 In May 2019, it was announced that he would be released following the expiration of his contract at the end of the 2018–19 campaign.

 Hashtag United FC

-On 4 March 2023, Nathan Smith signed for Isthmian League side Hashtag United F.C. and scored two goals on debut against Tilbury F.C. in an 8-1 victory.
+On 4 March 2023, Smith signed for Isthmian League North Division side Hashtag United and scored two goals on his debut against Tilbury in an 8-1 victory.